circlesharp/git-prictice-001/README.md

 I am in windows now.
 I do sth in it.

+what if I do some edit before I pull the Linux's one? would if fast-forward?

 total 16K
 drwxr-xr-x 2 root root 4.0K Jul  8 22:37 feat
 -rw-r--r-- 1 root root    8 Jul  8 22:37 ignore